hlnyalcin/clinical-bioinformatics-case/REPRODUCIBILITY.md

 ## Running the Workflow

-After setting up the Ubuntu WSL environment, creating the Conda environment, installing the required software, and placing the input FASTQ file in the `data/` directory, navigate to the `code` directory and run:
+After setting up the analysis environment, creating the `clinical_amr` Conda environment, installing the required software, and placing the input FASTQ file in the `data/` directory, run:

 ```bash
 cd code
 bash run_analysis.sh
 ```

-The script performs each analysis step sequentially and stores the generated output files in the `results/` directory.
+The script performs the automated analysis steps and stores the generated output files in the `results/` directory.

 ## Workflow Summary